banillie/hm_contact_app/README.md

     - Lazy loading.
     - Inline deleting with css transition.
     - Bulk deleting.
+- archive ui.
+(Chapter 7)
+    - Data download progress bar with one bit of hyperscript at the end.

 Other things I am enjoying learning along the way:
 - Flask (this is the first time I've used it)